kottans/kottans-course-bootstrap/README.md

 At the end of the course the final survey is a must.
 ```
 - What lectures were good?
-- What lectures were not so goood?
+- What lectures were not so good?
 - How did course meet their expectations?
 - What would the student change in course?
 ```
-If course team is not yet burried in feedback it would be nice to have a pre-course survey to gather student's **expectations and background**.
+If course team is not yet buried in feedback it would be nice to have a pre-course survey to gather student's **expectations and background**.

 ## Useful tools
 TODO: fill out